Brogency/react-baobab-isomorphic-stub/README.md

-This stub based on [react-isomorphic-starterkit](https://github.com/RickWong/react-isomorphic-starterkit)
+This stub is based on [react-isomorphic-starterkit](https://github.com/RickWong/react-isomorphic-starterkit)

 ## Installation